 1.Make things count by consuming a worthy point.

 Keep asking ourselves: How to do with the redundant resources and the seemingly useless actions.

-2.Make things less boring by introducing surprise.
+2.Make things less boring by introducing a surprise.

 Based on what I mentioned above, plus its amazing background music and unprecedented interaction with NPCs, I can say the Octopath Traveler is quite worth playing.
-But I am afraid those highlights were not able to update the level from “worth-playing” to “greatest game” without a obvious enhancement of storyline.
+But I am afraid those highlights were not able to update the level from “worth-playing” to “greatest game” without an obvious enhancement of storyline.
 Because the storyline is the very essence of RPG.
 In Octopath Traveler, the connection among the protagonists is not obvious until you conquer the final side quest, in which you can see all the protagonists appearing in the same scene.

-So, I really wish there will be a great improvement in the next version of Octopath Traveler, especially for its storyline.
+So, I really wish there will be a great improvement in the next version of the Octopath Traveler, especially for its storyline.